Analysis of Multiple Long-Run Relations in Panel Data Models

-We propose to estimate $r_{0}$ by the number of eigenvalues of $\mathbf{Q}_{ \bar{w}\bar{w}}$ that fall below a given threshold $C_{T}=CT^{-\delta }$ for some $C>0$ and $\delta >0$.
+We propose to estimate $r_{0}$ by the number of eigenvalues of $\mathbf{Q}_{ \bar{w}\bar{w}}$ that fall below a given threshold $C_{T}=CT^{-\delta }$, for some $C>0$ and $\delta >0$.
 One could use cross validation procedures to set $C$ and $\delta $, but based on extensive Monte Carlo experiments we have found that setting $C=1$ works well \textit{if} we base our selection procedure on the eigenvalues of the correlation matrix, $\mathbf{R}_{_{\bar{w }\bar{w}}}=\left[ diag\left( \mathbf{Q}_{\bar{w}\bar{w}}\right) \right] ^{-1/2}\mathbf{Q}_{\bar{w}\bar{w}}\left[ diag\left( \mathbf{Q}_{\bar{w}\bar{w }}\right) \right] ^{-1/2}$.
 Such an estimator can be written conveniently as $\tilde{r}=\sum_{j=1}^{m}\mathcal{I}\left( \tilde{\lambda}_{j}<T^{-\delta }\right) ,$ where $\tilde{\lambda}_{j},$ $j=1,2,...,m$ are the eigenvalues of $\mathbf{R}_{_{\bar{w}\bar{w}}}$, and $\mathcal{I}\left( \mathcal{A} \right) =1$ if $\mathcal{A}$ is true and zero otherwise.
 In the Monte Carlo experiments and the empirical applications we report results for $\delta =(1/4,1/2)$, and find that overall setting $\delta =1/4$ works well.

-Monte Carlo experiments show near-perfect performance of $\tilde{r}$ as an estimator of $r_{0}$, when $\delta =1/4$, for all $\,n=50$, $500$, $1,000$, $ 3,000$ and $T=20$, $50$, $100$ sample size combinations and across a large number of VAR and VARMA data generating processes, with and without interactive time effects, non-Gaussian errors, and for different patterns of long run causal ordering. $\tilde{r}$ performs almost equally well for the smallest sample sizes of $T=20$ and $n=50$, as well as for the largest $ T=100 $ and $n=3,000$.
-As an alterative approach we considered Johansen's trace tests applied to each cross section unit separately, and then estimated $r_{0}$ by the simple average of these individual estimates.
+Monte Carlo experiments show near-perfect performance of $\tilde{r}$ as an estimator of $r_{0}$, when $\delta =1/4$, for all $\,n=50$, $500$, $1,000$, $ 3,000$ and $T=20$, $50$, $100$ sample size combinations and across a large number of VAR and VARMA data generating processes, with and without interactive time effects, non-Gaussian errors, generalized autoregressive conditional heteroskedasticity (GARCH), threshold autoregressions (TAR), and for different patterns of long-run causal ordering. $\tilde{r}$ performs almost equally well for the smallest sample sizes of $T=20$ and $n=50$, as well as for the largest $T=100$ and $n=3,000$.
+As an alternative approach we considered Johansen's trace tests applied to each cross section unit separately, and then estimated $r_{0}$ by the simple average of these individual estimates.
 This was done purely for comparison since to the best of our knowledge there are no other methods that apply to panels in the literature.\ We found that this average type estimator performed reasonably well when $T$ was large, but still fell short as compared to the thresholding estimator.